-In response to the challenges brought by the COVID-19 pandemic, the Insurance Commission issued Circular Letter 2020-062, Amendment of Section 1 of Circular Letter No. 2018-69, Deferral of IFRS 17 Implementation, which provides a two year deferral on the implementation of the standard from the 2023 effectivity date.
+In response to the challenges brought by the COVID-19 pandemic, the Insurance Commission issued Circular Letter 2020-062, Amendment of Section 1 of Circular Letter No. 2018-69, Deferral of IFRS 17 Implementation, which provides a two-year deferral on the implementation of the standard from the 2023 effectivity date.
 Therefore, all life and nonlife insurance companies in the Philippines shall adopt PFRS 17 for annual periods beginning on or after January 1, 2025.

-Amendment to PFRS 17, Insurance Contracts - Initial Application of PFRS 17 and PFRS 9 Comparative information - The amendment adds a transition option for a "classification overlay" to address temporary accounting mismatches between financial assets and insurance contract liabilities relating to comparative information presented on the initial application of PFRS 17.
+• Amendment to PFRS 17, Insurance Contracts - Initial Application of PFRS 17 and PFRS 9 - Comparative information - The amendment adds a transition option for a "classification overlay" to address temporary accounting mismatches between financial assets and insurance contract liabilities relating to comparative information presented on the initial application of PFRS 17.
 If an entity elects to apply the classification overlay, it can only do so for comparative periods to which it applies PFRS 17.
 No amendments have been made to the transition requirements of PFRS 9.

-Under prevailing circumstances, the adoption of the foregoing new and amended PFRS is expected to have material effects, although not yet quantified, on the financial statements of the Company.
-Additional disclosures will be included in the notes to financial statements, as applicable.
+Under prevailing circumstances, the adoption of the foregoing new standard is expected to have an effect on the financial statements of the Company.
+The management is currently in the process of performing detailed review and analysis to determine the financial impact of the new standard.
+Additional disclosures will be included in the financial statements, as applicable.